open/close all folders

 - Done in the intro of the Vampire Hunter D : Bloodlust movie, posing in front of the hugeass moon, right after catching an arrow in flight.
 Just to show how cool and badass D was.
 For bonus point it was a cyber horse with horns.
 And to make it even cooler, his cape flies up to form the shape of a massive pair of bat wings.

-- In Pokémon Special, Platina's just evolved Rapidash strikes this pose after Platina mounts it and declares her intention to protect the three Lake Guardians with Diamond and Pearl despite her father's protests.
+- In Pokémon Special, Platinum's just evolved Rapidash strikes this pose after Platinum mounts it and declares her intention to protect the three Lake Guardians with Diamond and Pearl despite her father's protests.